typings/typings/README.md

 ```

 * **main** The entry point to the definition
-* **browser** A string or map of paths to override when resolving
+* **browser** A string or map of paths to override when resolving (just like `browser` in `package.json`)
-* **ambient** Specify that this definition must be installed as ambient
+* **ambient** Specify that this definition _must_ be installed as ambient
 * **name** The name of the definition
 * **dependencies** A map of dependencies that need installing
 * **devDependencies** A map of development dependencies that need installing
 * **ambientDependencies** A map of environment dependencies that need installing

+#### Multiple Dependency Sources

-**Please note:** The dependencies map can accept either strings, or an array of strings, as the location of the dependency.
-For most people, a string is more than enough.
-However, in some cases it's possible that a type definition is available at multiple locations and should be resolved to the first available.
-For example, publishing a type definition and referring to an `npm:<package>` that might not be installed.
-In this situation, you could have a second source as `github:<org>/<package>` to install from.
+The dependencies map can accept either strings, or an array of strings, which points to the location of the dependency.
+For most people, a single string is more than enough.
+In some cases it's possible that a type definition is available from multiple locations and will be resolved to the first available.
+For example, publishing a type definition and referring to `npm:<package>` that might not be available.
+In this situation, you can have a second source as `github:<org>/<package>` to install from.

+#### What Are Ambient Dependencies?

+Ambient dependencies are definitions which provide an environment.
+Such dependencies could be `node`, `browserify`, `window` or even `Array.prototype.map`.
+These are globals that exist, you do not "require" them.

 ## License